dlinh-n/dlinh-n.github.io/README.md

 # About

-[dlinh-n.github.io](https://github.com/dlinh-n/dlinh-n.github.io) is a repository for maintaining Dam Linh Nguyen's personal website.
-It is powered by GitHub Pages and built upon the Millennial theme created by Paul Le (forked on August 11, 2020 from https://github.com/LeNPaul/Millennial and modified under the MIT License).
+[dlinh-n.github.io](https://github.com/dlinh-n/dlinh-n.github.io) is a repository for maintaining Dam Linh Nguyen's personal website, which is powered by GitHub Pages.
+It is built upon the Millennial theme created by Paul Le (forked on August 11, 2020 from https://github.com/LeNPaul/Millennial and modified under the MIT License).